Error Code 31

 Cause Likelihood DIY?

-Blocked or restricted exhaust vent or intake pipe Most common ✓ DIY fix →
+Blocked or restricted exhaust vent or intake Most common ✓ DIY fix →

 Condensate drainage restricted or blocked Common ✓ DIY fix →